ymalitsky/ymalitsky.github.io/index.md

 ## News
+- September 2025: We are hiring for one [PhD position](phd-2025) and one [postdoctoral position](postdoc-2025).
+Learn more and apply by following the links.

 - December 2024: Our paper [Adaptive proximal gradient method for convex optimization](https://arxiv.org/abs/2308.02261) was accepted to NeurIPS-2024.
 - October 2024: Tuan Minh Le, a new PhD student has joined our team!